nativewind/nativewind/apps/website/docs/guides/postcss.md

 # PostCSS

-You to use the PostCSS to generate CSS stylesheets.
-You can then use className to style your React Native Web components using CSS.
+You can use PostCSS to generate CSS stylesheets.
+This allows you to use className to style your React Native Web components using CSS.

 Before you start, please follow the [setup guide for Tailwind PostCSS](https://tailwindcss.com/docs/installation/using-postcss)